FabrizioMusacchio/DEVONthink_Generate_Markdown_TOC/README.md

 The script respects a so-called reference links section (`<!-- LINKS START -->...<!-- LINKS END -->?`, if available).
 This section is the result of another Applescript I apply for handling Markdown reference links.

-When the Python script is done, the original content including the TOC and all other additions is hand-overed back to the Applescript, which replaces the document's current content with the updated one.
+When the Python script is done, the original content including the TOC and all other additions is handed-over back to the Applescript, which replaces the document's current content with the updated one.

 The "TOC remove" script removes the generated TOC, the added headline labels and the Back-to-top links.